-Hiring scams are so prevalent nowadays that most people start recognizing them as they pop up in our newsfeed on Facebook or Instagram.
-Not the same thing we could say about fraudulent practices that are widespread via more serious mediums — such as LinkedIn — where people log in with a business mindset.
-One of the latest traps coming this way is the LinkedIn Job Offer Scam, aka the Recruiting on Linkedin Hook.
+Hiring scams are so prevalent nowadays that most people start recognizing them as they pop up in our newsfeeds on Facebook or Instagram.
+It’s not the same thing we could say about widespread fraudulent practices via more serious mediums — such as LinkedIn — where people log in with a business mindset.
+One of the latest traps coming this way is the LinkedIn Job Offer Scam, a.k .a. the Recruiting on LinkedIn Hook.
 Let’s take a close look at it.

-You probably received a plethora of requests lately to connect on Linkedin, from representatives of all kinds of businesses, from all over the world.
-You might not know these people, and it is totally fine not to accept them.
-But what if the person requesting your approval lives in your city, holds a decision-making position with a great company and, above all, has many connections in common with you?
+You might not know these people, and it is OK not to accept them.
+But what if the person requesting your approval lives in your city, holds a decision-making position with a great company, and, above all, has many connections in common with you?
+LinkedIn has measures to protect your privacy, and you can always control what information you share.
 We know you’ll accept it.

 Recently, one of our team members at Scam Detector received a connection request just like that.
-The job position held by the requester was “Consultant,” but her previous work job was “Recruiting Manager” at a public accounting & financing recruiting specialist company.
+You saw it in the first screenshot of this article.
+The job position held by the requester was “Consultant,” but her previous job was “Recruiting Manager” at a public accounting & financing recruiting specialist company.
 She had six common connections, and her resume looked trustworthy and legitimate.
 Last but not least, she had a bunch of endorsements from her contacts.

-Little did we know that scammers hacked into her LinkedIn profile and started sending the same absolute message to all her connections.
-They picked the perfect profile: an older business person, experienced, with a lot of endorsements, and a recruiting job.
+Little did we know that scammers hacked into her LinkedIn profile and sent the same absolute message to all her connections.
+They picked the perfect profile: an older business person, experienced, with many endorsements, and a recruiting job.

 “My sincere apologies for this unannounced approach.
-I am Donna [last name], a Public Relations Officer with Acer Inc. in my district, and this is a reach out to you – that Acer Inc. needs a financial coordinator here.
+I am Donna [last name], a Public Relations Officer with Acer Inc. This is a reach out to you – that Acer Inc. needs a financial coordinator here.
 This is a part-time job offer, so you can earn extra income while doing your regular job/business.
 If interested in this position, kindly reply to the recruiter agent Mr. Kengean Tan (email address), for more info.

 Best Regards, Donna.”